My classroom procedures are introduced early in the year, in the order needed, but none without

 When

-discussion is allowed during independent work, it is only within a group
+discussion is allowed during independent work, it is only within a

 or with immediate neighbors at low volumes.